-The human brain can perform extraordinary cognitive tasks (e.g., representation, association, abstraction, prediction) in incredibly robust and flexible ways, but the correspondence between radically different theories of human cognition still remains unclear.
-Although there is greater insight into the neural basis of some brain functions, mostly related to sensory processing, we lack a mapping between, for example, abstract thoughts or consciousness and specific neural pathways; opportunities abound for the discovery of new theories that can rigorously link higher-level cognitive operations with lower-level mechanisms.
+Maintaining the effectiveness and resilience of human operators, as well as sustaining or enhancing their cognitive capabilities in stressful environments, are of high importance to the DoD.
+The volume of data and the pace at which processing must be accomplished is already challenging human capabilities for decision-making, and this challenge is expected to grow much further.
+Human operators are then called upon relying on increasingly capable and sophisticated AI systems, but such interactions can be brittle, potentially with catastrophic consequences.
+Although the human brain can perform extraordinary cognitive tasks (e.g., representation, association, abstraction, prediction) in incredibly robust and flexible ways, the correspondence between radically different theories of human cognition remains unclear, and the challenge is compounded when interactions with AI agents, individualized or as a collective, must be accounted for.
+Despite greater insight into the neural basis of some brain functions, mostly related to sensory processing, we lack a mapping between abstract thoughts or consciousness and specific neural pathways, and to make these high-level cognitive processes explainable to machines.
+Opportunities abound for the discovery of new theories that can rigorously link higher-level cognitive operations with lower-level mechanisms, which may include processes down at the cellular or molecular level.

 At yet another level of complexity, the human brain does not mature in isolation; it is part of a body embedded in a complex physical and social environment.
 Human brains have developed the ability to reason using the subtle language of social interactions via physical cues or language.
 Understanding this ability at a fundamental level can help develop new languages and cues to interact with future AI systems, as well providing the basis for rigorous integration of human cognitive models into large scale social interaction models.
 Such models may eventually provide cues to the design of AI systems with social norms.